-Effective July 1, 2014, the City was required to adopt Governmental Accounting Standards Board (GASB) Statement no. 68, "Accounting and Financial Reporting for Pensions" (GASB 68).
-GASB 68 replaced the requirements of GASB 27, "Accounting for Pensions by State and Local Governmental Employers" and GASB 50, "Pension Disclosures", as they relate to governments that provide pensions through pension plans administered as trusts or similar arrangements that meet certain criteria.
+Effective July 1, 2015, the City was adopted Governmental Accounting Standards Board (GASB) Statement no. 68, Accounting and Financial Reporting for Pensions (GASB 68), which was previously adopted for the CERS plan.
+GASB 68 replaced the requirements of GASB 27, Accounting for Pensions by State and Local Governmental Employers and GASB 50, Pension Disclosures, as they relate to governments that provide pensions through pension plans administered as trusts or similar arrangements that meet certain criteria.
 GASB 68 requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability to more comprehensively and comparably measure the annual costs of pension benefits.
 Cost-sharing governmental employers, such as the City, are required to report a net pension liability, pension expense and pension-related assets and liabilities based on their proportionate share of the collective amounts for all governments in the plan.

-GASB 68 required retrospective application.
-Since the City only presents one year of financial information, the beginning net pension was adjusted to reflect the retrospective application.
-The adjustment resulted in a \$6,202,666 reduction in beginning net position on the Statement of Activities and an increase of \$808,910 of deferred outflows of resources - City contributions subsequent to the measurement date.
+GASB 68 related to the Police and Firefighters' fund required retrospective application in the current year.
+Since the City only presents one year of financial information, the beginning net pension was adjusted to reflect the retrospective application to the Police and Firefighters' fund.
+The adjustment resulted in a \$4,342,754 reduction in beginning net position on the Statement of Activities